open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 Delta](supplementary-guidelines.md#asynchronous-example-delta-temporality) aggregation
 temporality.

-The `MetricReader` is not required to ensure data points from a non-SDK [MetricProducer](#metricproducer) are output in the configured aggregation temporality.
+The `MetricReader` is not required to ensure data points from a [MetricProducer](#metricproducer) are output in the configured aggregation temporality.